Kalyani, West Bengal: Healthcare

 Healthcare system in Kalyani consists of both government and private healthcare facilities.
 The Army hospital established during WWII by the American and British alliance was the first hospital in Kalyani.
-Later former Chief Minister of West Bengal Dr. B.C.
-Roy converted it into a hospital for tuberculosis patients in the 1960s, currently known as Netaji Subhash Sanatorium.
+Later former Chief Minister of West Bengal Dr B C Roy converted it into a hospital for tuberculosis patients in the 1960s, currently known as Netaji Subhash Sanatorium.
 Jawaharlal Nehru Memorial Hospital, a 500-bed hospital, is one of the major hospitals in the town.
 A medical college, College of Medicine & JNM Hospital, established in 2009, which acts as the University college of West Bengal University of Health Sciences.
 Gandhi Memorial Hospital has a dedicated cardiac surgery and cardiology department.
 ESI Hospital provides healthcare to workers under Employees' State Insurance MB Scheme.
 There is also a branch of National Institute of Homoeopathy with 25 acres herb garden which was established in 1975.

 In June 2014, the central government gave in-principle clearance for setting up All India Institute of Medical Sciences, Kalyani at Basantapur village in the Saguna Panchayat in Kalyani.
 This project was shifted from earlier plans of setting up the AIIMS at Raiganj because of problems in land acquisition.
-The project will cost nearly Rupees 850 Crores.
+The project was completed in 2019.

 Sports

 Bengal Cricket Academy Ground, a cricket ground, hosts national level and club level cricket matches.
 It is also the home ground of Bengal cricket team.
 Kalyani Stadium hosts national level football matches.
-The Kolkata Giants Mohun Bagan, East Bengal FC and Mohammedan S.C. use Kalyani Stadium as their home ground in some national level matches.
-A swimming pool and well-equipped gymnasium are also attached with the Stadium.
+The Kolkata clubs Mohun Bagan, East Bengal FC, Mohammedan S.C. and United SC use Kalyani Stadium as their home ground in some national level matches.
+A swimming pool and well-equipped gymnasium are also attached with the stadium.